The IAS Visa Wizard is the easy way to find the correct visa for you

-If you’re an EEA national and have non-EEA family members who are subject to immigration control, they may need to apply for an EEA family permit before coming to the UK either on a temporary or long-term basis.
-An EEA family permit is a form of entry clearance to the UK and is designed to make movement around the EEA member states easier for non-EEA family members.
+If you are an EEA national and you have non-EEA family members who are subject to immigration control, your family member may need to apply for an EEA Family Permit before coming to the UK either on a temporary or long-term basis.
+An EEA Family Permit is a form of Entry Clearance to the UK and is designed to make movement around the EEA member states easier for non-EEA family members.

-As the rules governing EEA family permits are stipulated by European Law, applicants who are children of an EEA national may be up to 21 years of age, rather than the UK legal classification of a child.
-It may also be possible to bring dependent parents, grandparents and extended family such as siblings and cousins to live in the UK using an EEA Family Permit, although where the EEA national is a student they may only be joined by their partner and/or dependent children.
+As the rules governing EEA Family Permits are stipulated by European Law, applicants who are children of an EEA national may be up to 21 years of age, rather than the UK legal classification of a child.
+It may also be possible to bring dependent parents, grandparents and extended family members such as siblings and cousins to live in the UK using an EEA Family Permit, although where the EEA national is a student they may only be joined by their partner and/or dependent children.
 You must also meet the eligibility requirements of being from outside of the European Economic Area (EEA) and the family member in question must be an EEA national.

 Generally, the criteria for an EEA Family Permit caters for the following:

 If you have lived in another EEA country other than the UK with a family member who is a British Citizen then you may be eligible to make what’s known as a ‘Surinder Singh’ application.
 In order to successfully apply using this route, the British family member must be your spouse/civil partner, parent or grandparent where you are dependent upon them, or your child or grandchild where they are dependent upon you.

 You must also prove that you meet the eligibility criteria for the EEA country where you are currently residing and that this has been your main residence for both you and your family member.